-• Discuss the EPA-funded activities that will take place to address the proposed brownfield site(s), and the anticipated schedule for those activities during the 3-year period of performance.
+• Discuss the EPA-funded activities that will take place to address the proposed brownfield site(s).

 Examples include procuring a Qualified Environmental Professional, submitting and obtaining approval of Quality Assurance Project Plan, enrollment of site in the State's Voluntary Cleanup Program, certifying cleanup is complete, coordination with the local health agency on health monitoring activities, etc.